Explicit Sarkisov program for regular surfaces over arbitrary fields and applications

-\subsection{Points in $\p^2_{\k}$ of small degree}
+\subsection{Points in $\P^2_{\k}$ of small degree}

-We describe closed points of small degree in $\p^2_{\k}$ with explicit coordinates, up to automorphisms.
-Our approach is as follows: we show that any closed point of $\p^2_{\k}$ is contained in some open subset isomorphic to $\A^2_{\k}$ and then we classify points of small degree in $\A^2_{\k}$.
+We describe closed points of small degree in $\mathbb{P}^2_{\k}$ with explicit coordinates, up to automorphisms.
+As any closed point of $\p^2_{\k}$ is contained in some open subset isomorphic to $\A^2_{\k}$, we then classify points of small degree in $\A^2_{\k}$.